YIELD App (YLD) Price Tops $0.25 on Exchanges

-YIELD App (CURRENCY:YLD) traded down 0.5% against the US dollar during the 24 hour period ending at 20:00 PM ET on February 23rd.
-YIELD App has a market capitalization of $36.39 million and $425,185.00 worth of YIELD App was traded on exchanges in the last day.
-During the last week, YIELD App has traded down 11.8% against the US dollar.
-One YIELD App coin can currently be purchased for approximately $0.25 or 0.00000674 BTC on major cryptocurrency exchanges.
+YIELD App (CURRENCY:YLD) traded up 2.7% against the U.S. dollar during the 24 hour period ending at 10:00 AM ET on March 1st.
+YIELD App has a market capitalization of $36.91 million and $755,270.00 worth of YIELD App was traded on exchanges in the last day.
+One YIELD App coin can currently be purchased for $0.25 or 0.00000577 BTC on popular cryptocurrency exchanges.
+Over the last week, YIELD App has traded up 1.4% against the U.S. dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.